FatemehHeidari/Asset-Donation/README.md

 ## developement
 The smart contracts are build using truffle and tested locally using ganache-cli.
 The project is also deployed on rinkedby testnet.
 The front end is developed using React.js.
+IPFS is also used to store image files related to donated assets.

 ## test DApp on reinkedby
 it is assumed that you have nodejs and yarn installed.
 You also need to have metamask extension added to your chrome beowser.
 The next steps will be: